 I was bitten by the painted furniture bug years ago, but this is the first time in a while I’ve had access to so much unwanted furniture at such great prices.
 (Summers around here mean LOTS of garage and estate sales.)
 It’s also the first time I’ve had space to both store and work on my finds.
 Needless to say, I’ve accumulated a nice little collection.
 The problem is, waiting for each piece to speak to me.

-Sometimes, you might find trying to communicate with a piece of furniture is a little like talking to a wall.
-Daily I confront the pile.
+Sometimes, you might find trying to communicate with a piece of furniture is a little trying to communicate with a moody teenager.
 Typically I hear only muffled whispers.
 Yet, patience does pay off…

 I began the prep work; sanding, cleaning, sanding, priming, sanding – yes there is quite a bit of sanding involved in painting furniture.
 After the first coat of paint was applied, I was at a stand still.
 There had to be a way to dress it up a bit without adding too much detail.
 Seemed as though my little table went mute on me.